Construction and Demolition Recycling

 Jerry Ellison, Bureau of Engineering, City of Los Angeles:

-The City of Los Angeles has a policy to reduce the waste stream by reusing. recycling and buying recycled products.
+The City of Los Angeles has a policy to reduce the waste stream by reusing, recycling and buying recycled products.
+The Bureau of Engineering provides design management for sewers, storm drains, streets and architectural structures.

 We have using CMB on our streets since 1977, as we realized we could be running out of virgin aggregate.
 We are happy to use CMB or PMB.
+The City Bureau of Street Services uses 90% recycled pavement in resurfacing city streets, more than any other agency in this country.

 C&D Disposal, Recycling and Reclamation at Landfills and MRFs